-- Pillsbury Best Multi-Purpose Gluten Free Flour Blend
+- Pillsbury Best Gluten Free All Purpose Flour Blend

 Cross-Contact: Pillsbury’s website does not contain a statement about how they ensure their baking mixes are free from gluten.
 We contacted the company to learn more, so we’ll update this article if they email us back.
-(Pillsbury was the only one of all the gluten-free flour brands to not email us back within a few days.)
+(Pillsbury was the only gluten-free flour brand to not email us back within a few days.)

 Cross-Contact: Pamela’s flour mixes are produced in a certified gluten-free facility.
+They also do a frequent swab test to make sure gluten hasn’t gotten in.
 (Source: Pamela)